Evo-DKD: Dual-Knowledge Decoding for Autonomous Ontology Evolution in Large Language Models: Discussion

 \subsection{Novelty and Contributions}

-Evo-DKD represents a significant step toward neuro-symbolic learning in large language models.
-By combining a symbolic output (structured ontology edits) with neural output (language) in one integrated model, we go beyond prior retrieval-augmented or tool-using LLM approaches.
-The dual-decoder architecture is novel in the context of LLMs managing their own knowledge.
-While dual-decoder setups have been explored for guided text generation or multi-task learning, our use for simultaneous generation of knowledge graph updates and explanatory text is new.
-This enables a form of self-reflection in the LLM since it must ``convince itself'' of a fact before adding it to the ontology.
+Evo-DKD represents a significant step toward neuro-symbolic learning in LLMs: combining symbolic output (structured ontology edits) with neural output (language) in one model goes beyond prior retrieval-augmented or tool-using approaches.
+While dual-decoder setups have been explored for guided text generation or multi-task learning, using them for simultaneous knowledge graph updates and explanatory text is new, enabling LLM self-reflection—the model must ``convince itself'' of a fact before adding it.

-The dynamic gating mechanism can be seen as a learnable mixture-of-experts inside the model, choosing between a ``text expert'' and a ``symbol expert.''
-Unlike static mixtures, our gating is context-sensitive and operates at the token level.
-This idea could be extended to more than two experts (for example, we could use a third decoder for a different modality or a different knowledge format).
+The dynamic gating mechanism acts as a learnable mixture-of-experts choosing between a ``text expert'' and ``symbol expert.''
+Unlike static mixtures, it is context-sensitive at the token level and could extend to additional experts (e.g., other modalities or knowledge formats).

-Another point of novelty is the \textbf{closed-loop training}: Evo-DKD in essence learns to perform a task and update its own knowledge.
-This blurs the line between training and inference since the model is partly training itself over time as it ingests new data and modifies the knowledge base.
-This is a preliminary step toward LLM-based continual learning or lifelong learning systems that maintain an updated world model.
-Traditional LLMs are fixed after training and rely on external retrieval for updates, whereas Evo-DKD suggests a path for models to internalize updates in a structured way.
+Another novelty is \textbf{closed-loop training}: Evo-DKD updates its own knowledge while ingesting new data, blurring training and inference—a step toward continual/lifelong learning.
+Traditional LLMs are fixed post-training and rely on external retrieval; Evo-DKD suggests a path to internalize updates structurally.